 \section{Experiments}

 In Section~\ref{subsec:main_results}, we compare our diffusion extraction to baselines and competing unified representation methods.
 We provide ablations in Section~\ref{subsec:ablations} to justify key design choices for Attention head, DifFormer, and DifFeed.
-We benchmark diffusion for key downstream tasks inSection~\ref{subsec:fgvc}, Section~\ref{subsec:semantic_seg}, and Section~\ref{subsec:object_det_seg}.
+We benchmark diffusion for key downstream tasks in Section~\ref{subsec:fgvc}, Section~\ref{subsec:semantic_seg}, and Section~\ref{subsec:object_det_seg}.

 \textbf{Experiment Details.} Unless otherwise specified, we use the unconditional ADM U-Net architecture from Guided Diffusion~\cite{dhariwal2021diffusion} with total timesteps $T=1000$.
 We use the $256{\times}256$ checkpoint; thus we resize all inputs to this size and use center-crop and flipping for data augmentation.
 We use $f_{\theta}(x_{0},t=150,b=24)$ as a default feature map.
-We use cross entropy loss with an Adam optimizer~\cite{kingma2017adam}, follow the VISSL protocol for linear probing -- 28 epochs, with StepLR at $0.1$ gamma every 7 epochs.
-However, we do not use random cropping or batch norm.
-For hardware, most of our experiments are run on 4 NVIDIA RTX A5000 GPUs.
+We use cross entropy loss with an Adam optimizer~\cite{kingma2017adam} and follow the VISSL protocol for linear probing -- training for 28 epochs, with StepLR at $0.1$ gamma every 7 epochs.
+However, we do not use random cropping or batch normalization.
+Most of our experiments are run on 4 NVIDIA RTX A5000 GPUs.

 \textbf{Datasets.} The dataset we use for our main result is ImageNet-1k~\cite{deng2009imagenet} which contains 1.3M training images over 1000 classes.
 Additionally, we run ablations and similar explorations on Caltech-UCSD (CUB)~\cite{WahCUB_200_2011} and ImageNet-1k with 1\% label (IN-1\%).
 CUB is a fine-grained visual classification dataset consisting of 200 classes.
 IN-1\% uses all the training images of ImageNet-1k but only 1\% of the labels.
 Please see the appendix for details.